ttomtsis/DVDApplication/README.md

 Set the active profile in windows powershell: `$env:SPRING_PROFILES_ACTIVE="containerized"`

 A dummy root CA certificate is provided in the `resources/tls` directory.
 You can install this in your system.
-There is also a server certificate provided, which has been signed by the dummy CA. Feel free replace those certificates as needed.
+There is also a server certificate provided, which has been signed by the dummy CA. Feel free to replace those certificates as needed.
 **The scripts used below were created for the Windows OS**.

 ## Database configuration